-Today I received a call from a person interested in becoming a Certified Six Sigma Black Belt.
+Today I received a call from a person interested in becoming a certified Lean Six Sigma Black Belt.
 Of course, we value him as a customer and he will learn a great deal if he decides to enroll in our Six Sigma training.
 Among the things he’ll learn are both “hard skills” involving statistics and data analysis techniques, and “soft skills” such as conflict management, team dynamics, and stakeholder analysis.
 Still, I have my doubts about his chances of becoming a successful Six Sigma Black Belt.
 He has what I call a “Can’t Do” personality.
 This is the diametric opposite of the Can Do person.
 This type of individual looks for reasons why a particular thing can’t be done.
 How about a project in the sales department?
 No way, sales people won’t go for it, sales isn’t a process anyway, management won’t let us touch the sales area, etc. etc. etc.

 Successful change agents are invariably Can Do people.
 To be sure they spend a lot of time planning to avoid obstacles, but when they encounter the inevitable obstacle, they don’t shrink from the challenge.
 They found ways over, under, around, or through the obstacle.
 They are not to be stopped.
 They are relentless pursuers of change.